-If your workplace safety isn’t a priority, it should be.
-Dangerous hidden hazards are in every office environment.
+Your workplace safety should be a priority.
+Hidden hazards are in every office environment.
 It’s not only important to protect your employees, but its also the law!

 Take a look at some vital processes you can follow to contribute to a better occupational health & safety culture.

 It is recommended that you follow the hierarchy of control when controlling a hazard.
-The best form of controlling a hazard is eliminating the hazard completely.
+The best form of controlling a hazard is eliminating the hazard.

-If you feel that the hazard can’t be completely removed, try and find a way to substitute the process with something less dangerous.
-Why not introduce machinery or engineering controls to help remove the person from the hazard.
+Can the hazard can’t be completely removed?
+If not try and find a way to substitute the process.
+Why not introduce machinery to help remove the person from the hazard?